zwwang98/5500-yihu-yitianhuang-ziweiwang/README.md

       - Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
     - `npm run build`
       - Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
+- To access the webapp on cloud http://34.215.199.159:3000/recommendation, please contact us to add your IP address to the AWS EC2 instance.

 The page will reload when you make changes.
 You may also see any lint errors in the console.